AndreasGerken/GoRandom/README.md

 # GoRandom

 This python script generates a random initial board position for a variant of the board game [Go](https://en.wikipedia.org/wiki/Go_(game)) (igo, weiqi, baduk).
-In the variant, random stones are placed on the board to avoid the standard opening moves and to create a more interesting and free game.
+In the variant, random stones are placed on the board before the game to avoid the standard opening moves and to create a more interesting and free game.
 In chess there is a comparable variant called [Chess960](https://de.wikipedia.org/wiki/Chess960).

 ## Usage
 The program can be executed online (https://repl.it/@AndreasGerken/GoRandom, clik on Run) or on your machine with the python interpreter.
 As a default, the program places 20 random stones on a 19x19 board.